 over 2 years ago, Ithaca Schools

 Over the next few weeks, Ithaca is running a campaign for you to “Get To Know” our staff.
 Please enjoy the following bio of today's featured Ithaca employee.
-Get to know Olivia Preuss.
+Get to know Aaron Feryance.

 over 2 years ago, Ithaca Schools